AsexGenomeEvol/Timema_asex_genomes/2a_Genome_assembly/README.md

 I wanted to separate steps of contig building and scaffolding to be able to optimize these two steps separately.
 However, I found that config assembly and scaffolding is more interlinked that I expected.
 For example `SOAPdenovo2` produces very fragmented contig assembly with size way over the size of genome, however SOAP scaffolder is apparently able to deal with it and in the end the scaffolds produced by `SOAPdenovo2` had continuity comparable to other pipelines.

 I tested with more or less effort `Platanus`, `SOAPdenovo2`, `ABySS`, `Megahit`.
 I also tried `MaSuRCA` and `ALLPATHS-LG`, but I encountered technical difficulties.
 Beside a choice of assembler I explored effects of input data, namely the effect of correction of reads, effect of additional sequencing, adding single end reads, and using pair-end contamination of mate pairs.
-Based on trials I found three approaches that were tested on all ten species (see XXXX).
+Based on trials I found three approaches that were tested on all ten species (see [C_contig_assembly](C_contig_assembly)).
 In the pipeline section only the final approach using `ABySS` is presented.
 The optimal kmer for `ABySS` was determined by `kmergenie` (and experimentally verified that it represent locally optimal assembly continuity).

-## Pipeline
+#### execution

-To assemble batch3 with `ABySS` you can run
+To assemble the genomes with `ABySS` run

 ```
 make assemble.batch3